glasnt/blog/_posts/2015-04-28-font-spaceout.md

 title: Font Spaceout
 ---

-So, I've ranged at Ubuntu Unity long enough, I thought I'd try and give cinnamon another chance.
+So, I've raged at Ubuntu Unity long enough, I thought I'd try and give cinnamon another chance.
 Thankfully, I found a nice stable community-managed [PPA for cinnamon](https://launchpad.net/~tsvetko.tsvetkov/+archive/ubuntu/cinnamon) that I was able to get successfully installed, and configured, in no time flat.

 There was just one major problem.